What is restoration and conservation? What is the difference?

 Disinfestation of textiles, disinfestation of wood, desalination of ceramics, deacidification of paper.

-Dehydration of wet archaeological materials, stabilization of corroded metals, consolidation of wall paintings.
+Dehydration of wet archaeological materials, stabilization of corroded metals, consolidation of wall paintings, stabilization of canvas.

 Restoration